siffletdata/sifflet-mcp/README.md

 1. Add new tool functions in `server.py` using the `@mcp.tool` decorator
 2. The server will automatically discover and use these tools

+## Reporting Problems

+If you encounter any problems or have a bug to report, please feel free to open an issue on this GitHub repository.
+Alternatively, you can reach out to your Sifflet Customer Success team.